wildmountainfarms/solarthing/other/docs/database_choice.md

 Note that you can use multiple databases if you can't decide on a single one.
 (This is what we did for the longest time until moving to CouchDB + GraphQL).

-Note that SolarThing only supports InfluxDB 1.X.
+Note that SolarThing supports InfluxDB 1.X and 2.0, but you need different config files depending on which one you use, and they behave differently.

 #### Want to create simple queries and display data in Grafana?
 Pick **InfluxDB**.